lpenguin/vangers-utils-qt/Readme.md

 ### Image
 * BMP (*.bmp, *.bmo) - 8bit image or sequence of images without transparency.
 * XBM (*.xbm) - 8bit image with transparency.
+* SVS (*.svs) - 8bit image with embedded plaette.
+Used for loading screens in the Chain jumps
 * PNG + meta.txt - 8bit PNG with embedded palette and meta info for editing purposes.
 * TIFF + meta.txt - 8bit TIFF with embedded palette and meta info for editing purposes.